-In JTC 1, the ISO procedures for twinning are supported.
 It is ISO's aim and expectation that each of its International Standards represents a worldwide consensus and responds to global market needs.
 In order to achieve this aim, it has been recognized that special measures are needed in particular to ensure that the needs of developing countries are taken into account in ISO's technical work.
-One such measure is the inclusion of specific provisions for "twinning", i.e. partnerships between two National Bodies for the purpose of capacity building. , in this JTC 1 Supplement to the ISO/IEC Directives Part 1.
-(See 1.7, 1.9.2, 1.9.3, 1.9.4 and Annex ST of the Consolidated ISO Supplement..)
+One such measure is the inclusion of specific provisions for "twinning", i.e. partnerships between two ISO member bodies for the purposes of capacity building, in this ISO Supplement to the ISO/IEC Directives.
+(See 1.7, 1.8.3, 1.9.2, 1.9.3, 1.9.4 and Annex ST.)